SCuellar80/connect-jenkins-to-github/README.md

-Exercise to test connection between jenkins and github
+Exercise to test connection between jenkins on AWS server and github